 A continuation of the fundamental concepts of chemistry.
 Included is a study of the preparation, properties, and uses of the more important elements and their compounds.
 Three-hour lecture plus three-hour laboratory per week.
-Prerequisite: CHEM 121; must have a "C" or better in CHEM 121.
+Prerequisite: a "C-" or better in CHEM 121.
 CHML 122 General Chemistry II lab must be taken concurrently.
 Four credits.